abdulmeLINK/DataEngine/README.md

 # CustomNotes
-Operates CRUD using Pythona and JSON file type, Simple usage with data models
+Operates CRUD using Python and JSON file type, Simple usage with data models.